InternLM/lmdeploy/examples/vl/README.md

 ## Limitations

-- this demo the code in their repo to extract image features that might not very efficiency.
+- this demo uses the code in their repo to extract image features that might not very efficiency.
 - this demo only contains the chat function.
-If you want to use localization ability in Qwen-VL-Chat or article generation function in InternLM-XComposer, you need implement these pre/post process.
+If you want to use localization ability in Qwen-VL-Chat or article generation function in InternLM-XComposer, you need implement these pre/post processes.
 The difference compared to chat is how to build prompts and use the output of model.